RyuZhihao123/SVDTree/README.md

 # SVDTree

-This repo includes the implementation of the second main step of our paper SVDTree, i.e., to reconstruct 3D tree models from voxels.
+This repo includes the implementation of the second main step of our paper SVDTree, i.e. to reconstruct 3D tree models from voxels.
 This part is entirely implemented by myself so I released it publicly in my own Github.

 Not only for our paper, you can use this code to straightly handle the 3D point cloud tree reconstruction.